-The Group has a strong balance sheet with no external funding (other than lease liabilities) and continues to generate strong profits and cash flows for the year ended 31 December 2023.
+The Group has a strong statement of financial position with no external funding (other than lease liabilities) and continues to generate strong profits and cash flows for the year ended 31 December 2024.

-At 31 December 2023, the Company is in an accumulated loss position.
-The current assets exceed the current liabilities and the Company has access to additional cash resources within the Group to meet its cash obligations as they fall due in the next 12 months.
+At 31 December 2024, the Group is in an accumulated profit position.
+The Company, however, is in an accumulated loss position.
+The Company's current assets exceed the current liabilities and the Company has access to additional cash resources within the Group to meet its cash obligations as they fall due in the next 12 months.